 Toxic if swallowed.
 Harmful if inhaled.

-Avoid breathing dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: Immediately call a POISON CENTER/doctor IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
-Call a POISON CENTER/doctor if you feel unwell.
-Store locked up.
-Dispose of contents/container in accordance with local/regional/national/international regulations.
+Wash face, hands and any exposed skin thoroughly after handling Do not eat, drink or smoke when using this product.
+Use only outdoors or in a well-ventilated area.
+IF SWALLOWED: Immediately call a POISON CENTER or doctor/physician.
+IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+Call a POISON CENTER or doctor/physician if you feel unwell.
+Rinse mouth.
+Dispose of contents/ container to an approved waste disposal plant